stride3d/stride-docs/en/manual/install-and-update/update-stride.md

 Project updates can also be performed from the terminal with [Stride CLI](../get-started/stride-cli.md).

+> [!NOTE]
+> We recommend using the CLI tool over the `dotnet package update` command, as itt will also update some of your assets and code to ensure it works correctly with the new version.

 1. Close **Game Studio** to make sure it doesn't override anything.

+2. **Make sure your project can be built.** The upgrade process can modify some of your code, which requires all `.csproj` files to be compilable.

-2. (Recommended) Commit all changes to **version control**.
+3. (Recommended) Commit all changes to **version control**.
 This will provide a safety net, allowing you to revert the update in case something goes wrong.

-3. Run the following command in order to update your project to the latest version of Stride:
+4. Run the following command in order to update your project to the latest version of Stride:

     ```bash
     stride upgrade path/to/your/project